Steps involved in Hair Transplant

 The next step is preparation of the donor area and removal of the donor hair.
-The clinical team will trim the hair in the donor area, being sure to preserve the surrounding hair with rubber bands so that it will cover the donor area after the procedure.
+Our nursing staff will trim the hair in the donor area.

 The Hairocraft nurse will then administer a local anesthesia to numb the donor area and will ensure that you are completely comfortable during the removal of the donor hair.

-Once the local anesthetic kicks in, the Hairocraft physician will remove the strip of tissue in the donor area at the back and side of the head.
-These are the permanent, lifelong hair follicles which make permanent hair restoration possible.
-Once the donor hair is removed, the Hairocraft physician will suture the donor area.
-The hair that was secured with rubber bands will completely conceal the suture area.
+Once the local anesthetic kicks in, the Hairocraft will remove individual follicles from the donor area at the back and side of the head.
+These are the strong DHT resistant hair follicles which make hair restoration possible.

 Preparation of the Follicular Units

-Once the donor tissue is removed, the Hairocraft clinical staff will begin preparing the follicular units for placement.
+Once the donor follciles are removed, the Hairocraft clinical staff will begin preparing the follicular units for placement.
 During this time, patients are typically free to relax and pass the time as they wish.
-For most this means napping, reading or watching movies.
 You are free to walk around, chat with the clinical team or use the restroom whenever you want to, while the clinical team prepares the follicular units to begin the next stage of your hair transplant procedure.
-The trained team will divide the donor strips into their follicle groupings, also known as units.
+The team will divide the donor strips into their follicle groupings, also known as units.
 Each unit will be comprised of one, two, three, or four hair follicles.

 Creating the recipient sites and placement of the follicular units